Bringing medicine containing a controlled drug into the UK

-You need to prove medicine belongs to you if:
+You need to prove your medicine is prescribed to you if:

-- you have it on you when you’re entering or leaving the UK
+- you have it on you when you’re entering the UK

 Check if your medicine contains a controlled drug

-Check the drugs listed on the packaging of your medicine and search for them on the controlled drugs list.
-The list doesn’t give names of medicines, only drugs that are used in medicines.
+You can also check the drugs listed on the packaging of your medicine and search for them on the controlled drugs list.
+The list does not give names of medicines, only drugs that are used in medicines.

-You’ll need to write a proof of ownership letter to prove you own the drugs.
+You need to get the letter from the person who prescribed your medicine.
 You might need to show this at the border.

 The letter must include: